By Latitude · Updated March 2026

 What is the best free AI evaluation tool for agents?

 Langfuse (self-hosted, fully open-source) and Arize Phoenix (open-source, OTel-native) are the strongest free options.
 Langfuse provides prompt management, LLM call logging, and annotation workflows at no cost.
 Phoenix adds embedding drift detection and RAG-specific metrics.
 Both require manual effort for failure pattern discovery — automatic issue clustering and production-derived eval generation are not available in these free tiers.
-Latitude offers a 30-day free trial with full feature access.
+Latitude is also open source (MIT) and self-hostable for free, and its cloud has a free Starter plan (20K credits/month, 30-day retention, unlimited seats).

 Which platform is best for a team switching away from LangSmith?